Whilst it is difficult to describe anyone in only a few words, I hope the following will give you an idea of who I am, my values and beliefs.

 How does EMDR work?

 By using movements that mimic REM (Rapid Eye Movement) sleep, EMDR stimulates the brain’s natural processing mechanism so that the fragments of disturbing material from the past can be accessed, processed and integrated into a cohesive experience and then into the overall life story.
 In the case of a recent, single incident trauma such as a mugging that occurred in the past couple of months, the disturbance can usually be cleared up within a few sessions of EMDR.
-When there are a number of traumatic incidents, or the same trauma was repeated multiple times (as in the case of physical or sexual abuse), EMDR create a “target sequence plan” that lists all of the traumatic events and memories to be covered in the course of therapy.
+When there are a number of traumatic incidents, or the same trauma was repeated multiple times (as in the case of physical or sexual abuse), EMDR creates a “target sequence plan” that lists all of the traumatic events and memories to be covered in the course of therapy.

 At the end of treatment with EMDR, memories still remain, but feel distant and inconsequential.
 Most importantly, they are no longer associated with the emotions and bodily sensations that can be so debilitating in the present, and the cues that caused the over-reaction will be desensitised.
-Nightmares and flashbacks generally clear up all together, and it’s not unusual for clients to report a significant decrease in physical ailments such as aches and pains, coughs, colds and allergies.
+Nightmares and flashbacks generally clear up altogether, and it’s not unusual for clients to report a significant decrease in physical ailments such as aches and pains, coughs, colds, and allergies.
 Most importantly, clients typically find they have a new sense of peace with the world and with themselves which their loved ones can’t help but notice.